will-j-richards/will-richards/src/work/psoymp.md

 </div>

 <p class="article-content">
     Our first research session took place at Sherman Cymru in Cardiff.
-The performance involved a large audience in a midscale theatre with up to 25 dancers on stage.
-Feedback from the event was polarised, with some audience members hating it and others enjoying it.
-The audience percieved the experience as bewildering, compounded by the sheer volume of activity on stage and the complexity of the digital experience, along with technical issues and audience expectations.
+The performance involved a large audience in a mid-scale theatre with up to 25 dancers on stage.
+Feedback from the event was polarised, with some audience members disliking it while others enjoying it.
+The majority perceived the experience as bewildering, a feeling compounded by the sheer volume of activity on stage and the complexity of the digital experience.
+Technical issues and audience expectations further contributed to this.
 </p>
 <h2 class="article-content">
     Use technology to solve problems